cloudify-cosmo/docs.getcloudify.org/content/plugins/creating-your-own-plugin.md

     ctx.logger.info('node_property_1={0}'.format(prop1))
 {{< /gsHighlight >}}

-Then you can use the following code to call the `my_operation` operation using a mock context object:
+Then use the following code to call the `my_operation` operation using a mock context object:

 {{< gsHighlight  python >}}
 from cloudify.mocks import MockCloudifyContext